zicht/htmldev-bundle/README.md

 #### Rendering SVG files

-The HtmldevBundle provides an `svg` macro to inline render SVG's located in `~/htmldev`.
+The HtmldevBundle provides an `svg` macro to inline render SVG's located in `htmldev`.
 This allows easy coloring of the SVG with `currentColor` and CSS.

-This will render the contents of `~/htmldev/images/icons/arrow--right.svg` in the HTML:
+This will render the contents of `htmldev/images/icons/arrow--right.svg` in the HTML:

 ```twig
 {% import 'ZichtHtmldevBundle:macros:components.html.twig' as ui %}